Dominik7131/turn-based-game/README.md

 # How to install on Windows
 - clone repository
-- run TurnBasedBattle.exe inside builds/windows/x86/TBB x86
+- run TurnBasedBattle.exe inside Builds/Windows/

+# How to install on Linux
+- clone repository
+- cd Builds/Linux/
+- chmod +x TBB.x86_64
+- ./TBB.x86_64